 Adam has been performing in and around New York on stage and on film since 2002.
 You want him on your trivia team for Movies, Music, and History.
 When in the wild, you can find him wherever the good times are.
 You can find the log of his adventures on Instagram at @captnatrain, specializing in scenic panoramas, culinary masterpieces, and things that make you go “wait, what?”

-As our marketing specialist, Carissa’s main goal is to spread trivia and knowledge as far and wide as possible.
+As our marketing specialist, Carissa aims to spread trivia and knowledge as far and wide as possible.
 She works with the promotional materials for all of our brands as well as private events.
-Before joining the team full-time, she hosted with Trivia NYC while accruing experience in sales, administration, and publishing.
+Before joining the team full-time, she hosted with Trivia NYC while dabbling in sales, administration, and publishing.

-Carissa does best at literature and pop culture questions, and she can often be found trying new recipes, starting arguments about football, or recording her boozy book club podcast.
-Her personal Twitter feed (@_carr) is full of culturally relevant retweets and jokes of questionable quality.
+Carissa is most useful literature and pop culture questions, and she can often be found trying new recipes, starting arguments about football, or recording her boozy book club podcast.
+Find her on Twitter (@_carr) for culturally relevant retweets and jokes of varying quality.

 Chief Financial Officer